aschultzen/master_thesis/README.md

 # 2.09.2015

 ## rtklib, Raspi and Ublox Part 2
-Picking things where i left last time.
+Picking things up where i left last time.
-~~Installed *minibian* (https://minibianpi.wordpress.com/) on my Raspi 1 that i had laying around.
+<s>Installed *minibian* (https://minibianpi.wordpress.com/) on my Raspi 1 that i had laying around.

 	dd bs=4M if=2015-02-18-minibian.img of=/dev/sdd

-Update and upgraded and restarted the box.~~
+Update and upgraded and restarted the box.</s>
 NOTE: Something happened when i updated and upgraded using miniban.
 Falling back to Raspbian.
 The procedure is the same though.

 After i had a clean box with Raspbian, i downloaded the rtklib source: